deepmodeling/rid-kit/README.md

 # Use Rid-kit

-A quick-start on using Rid-kit can be found as follows:
+A tutorial on using Rid-kit can be found as follows:

 - [Tutorial](/docs/source/tutorial.ipynb)